Stake Pocket D-Ring Mounts

 Even for those using chains more often than straps, what would you rather feed and pull chain through, a vertically placed, sharp edged rectangular pocket or a hinged ring, that is at or above the trailer deck surface?
 The answer’s pretty clear!

 Being that they’re retained with a hitch pin, means that they can be moved about to different stake pockets as the cargo changes sizes and shapes, instead of being welded in a fixed location(that never seems to be, where it needs to be!)

 While there are many different styles out there, this is our twist on the stake pocket d-ring mounts!
 Sure, there’s inferior versions of these available out there, with thinner materials and booger welds, but we set out to build the highest quality d-ring mounts available.
 Because let’s face it, you spend your hard earned money on your toys and equipment, so why cheap out on the strap mount that’s either welded overseas or in a plant with very poor quality control?!

 These are made from USA-made 1/4” formed steel with forged d-rings.
-All the plates are cnc laser cut and then formed in-house to a specific size to fit the conventional 3.5" x 1.5" stake pocket.
+All the plates are CNC plasma cut, CNC formed and hand welded in-house to a specific size to fit the conventional 3.5" x 1.5" stake pocket.
 The hole clearance from the bottom of the top plate to the top of the top hole is 3.25” and 4.375” to the top of the bottom hole, allowing them to fit both 3” and 4” tall stake pockets.
 Be sure to measure your stake pockets to verify this size will fit.